- Home

 It is also important to consider both the glazing unit’s insulating properties and its efficiency at letting solar radiation into the building (this is known as solar heat gain coefficient).

-Heat loss and gain can be controlled using insulated glazing units (IGUs, commonly known as double glazing).
+Heat loss and gain can be controlled using insulating glass units (IGUs, commonly known as double or triple glazing).
 In most parts of New Zealand, IGUs are necessary to meet Building Code requirements.
 Even where they are not required, they are advisable.

 For best performance, consider the climatic conditions, the design and orientation of the building and its windows, and the thermal and optical properties of the glazing and glazing units.

-Building Code clause H1 Energy Efficiency requires that buildings are constructed to provide adequate thermal resistance.
+Building Code clause H1 Energy Efficiency requires tha/ted to provide adequate thermal resistance.
 The thermal performance of glazing and glazing units will have to be considered in conjunction with other building elements to determine overall thermal performance and therefore compliance.
 See determining insulation requirements for details.